Jennycocciardi/RIBBiTR_Ecophysiology/README.md

 ### Storing HOBO data :file_folder:

 :file_folder: **Storage**: Please store all HOBO data as .hobo files.
 All HOBO data will be stored in the ['HOBO Logger Data'](https://drive.google.com/drive/folders/1oFI-eyaX6w-DHK5Gl44ThiE0Vf8JFNVv?usp=share_link) google drive folder.
-To standardize storage, please create a new folder within your study system (i.e., Brazil, Panama, etc.) directory with the following naming convention... *'HOBOS_DateDeployed_DateStopped'*.
+To standardize storage, please create a new folder within the directory for your study system (i.e., Brazil, Panama, etc.) with the following naming convention... *'HOBOS_MonthYrDeployed_MonthYrStopped'*.
 The date should be in the 'Month,Year' format (for example, Nov22), and all files for that sampling time-period/season can be housed within this newly-created directory.

-:label: **File naming system**: Individal .hobo files should be named with the site number, deployment location, deployement depth or height, and start and end date of readings, as follows: *'SiteID_DeployementLocation_depthORheight'*.
+:label: **File naming system**: Individal .hobo files should be named with the site number, deployment location, and deployement depth or height as follows:
+> **_'SiteID_DeployementLocation_depthORheight'_**.

 For example: *'PA01_shade_15cm.hobo'* This name should also match the '*Hobo logger name*' colomn in the ['HOBO logger deployment data'](https://docs.google.com/spreadsheets/d/1gfQ0dcc5GuQWfGMUiJk_oN1VKh7THmMT/edit?usp=sharing&ouid=106517242061380573521&rtpof=true&sd=true) spreadsheet.

 ### Trimming HOBO data :scissors: